-All pregnancy loss moms feel the emptiness of platitudes from well-meaning loved ones, but none moreso than the mother who has never birthed a live baby, and who, through various circumstances, likely never will.
+All bereaved moms feel the emptiness of platitudes from well-meaning loved ones, but they can be particularly painful for the mother who has never birthed a live baby, and who, through various circumstances, possibly never will.

 From people who do not know what you have endured, come callous questions such as:

 “When are you going to start having children?”

 “Don’t you want to have children?”

 “Are you just being selfish and focusing on your career instead of a family?”

 “A good woman would provide her man with children.”